 The oldest building in the country and a structure that has played an integral part in its history.
 Completed in 1679, the Castle of Good Hope, once a fort, has been restored and now functions as a museum.
 Guided tours are offered Monday to Saturday with The Key Ceremony performed Monday to Friday, followed by the firing of the Signal Cannon at 12pm.
 The William Fehr Collection, comprising paintings and decorative arts, is partly housed here, while the building itself has many a story to tell – including ghostly ones!

 The Bo-Kaap – also known as the Cape Malay Quarter – is one of the city’s most popular destinations with its colourful houses a standout feature of the neighbourhood.
-But beyond the houses, the area has an incredibly fascinating history with many of the residents being descendants from slaves from Malaysia, Indonesia and various African countries who were forcibly brought to the city in the 16th and 17th centuries.
+But beyond the houses, the area has an incredibly fascinating history with many of the residents being descendants of slaves from Malaysia, Indonesia and various African countries who were forcibly brought to the city in the 16th and 17th centuries.
 The Bo-Kaap Museum is the perfect place to discover the history of the area with the building dating back to the 1760s and the oldest in the neighbourhood.
-Amongst other things, the museum recreates the life of a typical Malay family.
+Among other things, the museum recreates the life of a typical Malay family.